The-Saba/Geo-Schelling-model/README.md

 <p align="justify">Due to the heavily unbalanced class (72% Americans, 28% Forgeiners), the model with a similarity threshold around 50% is very slow, but this problem disappears with a more balanced classes.</p>

 ### Project
-Please look at the [project](https://github.com/The-Saba/Geo-Schelling-model/blob/main/Data-driven%20Geo%20Schelling%20model.ipynb) for further details.
+Please see the [project](https://github.com/The-Saba/Geo-Schelling-model/blob/main/Data-driven%20Geo%20Schelling%20model.ipynb) for further details.

 The project is for the Geospatial Analytics exam of the [Data Science and Business Informatics](https://didattica.di.unipi.it/en/master-programme-in-data-science-and-business-informatics/) master's degree course at the University of Pisa.